taba2177/react-native-webview-direct-printer/README.md

 ## Configuration
 - Update the WebView `source` URI with the correct URL for displaying the invoice.
 - Change the printer IP address and port (default is `192.168.1.100:9100`) to match your printer configuration.
-- Generate ZPL command from the URL parameters
+- Generate ZPL command from the URL parameters.

 ## License